-Russ Krivor noticed a trend back in 2007 that has endured for nearly a decade: “Millennials are renting longer and buying homes later,” he says, citing a statistic that millennials will spend, in aggregate, 80 percent more rent in their lifetimes than baby boomers.
+Brothers Igor and Russ Krivor noticed a trend back in 2007 that has endured for nearly a decade: “Millennials are renting longer and buying homes later,” they say, citing a statistic that millennials will spend, in aggregate, 80 percent more rent in their lifetimes than baby boomers.

-Krivor, who co-founded real estate development firm, DLC Residential, with his brother, Igor, says millennials wait longer to marry and have kids, forestalling the need for a house.
+The brothers, who co-founded real estate development firm, DLC Residential, say millennials wait longer to marry and have kids, forestalling the need for a house.
 This means that they may rent well into their thirties, saving up money and establishing a career, all while looking for a better quality of life than their parents had at a similar life stage.

 But the renting surge isn’t strictly a generational trend—baby boomers, Krivor says, also disrupted the market in the early 2000s by selling their homes and condos and using the money to rent upscale apartments in urban centers.